-Recognition at an honors assembly will be given to those scholars who achieved a 4.00 or higher during the current year.
+Recognition at an honors assembly will be given to those scholars who achieved straight As during the current year (4.00 or higher at the Mesa Campus).
 The designation of Valedictorian and Salutatorian will be determined by the highest and second highest Grade Point Average respectively for scholars who have been at Heritage all four of their high school years.
-Because our Honors and Dual Enrollment classes are not weighted in the calculation of GPA, the determination of Valedictorian and Salutatorian may also be effected by the number of Honors and Dual Enrollment classes scholars have taken, regardless of GPA.
+Because our Honors and Dual Enrollment classes are not weighted in the calculation of GPA, the determination of Valedictorian and Salutatorian may also be affected by the number of Honors and Dual Enrollment classes scholars have taken, regardless of GPA.